Phala-Network/phala-wiki-next/content/en-us/general/phala-network/phat-contract-fee.md

 Phat Contract utilizes a very simple tokenomics for queries.
 The rules can be summarized below:

-- The share of computing power a contract receives on each worker equals to the stake’s share of that in the cluster;
+- The share of computing power a contract receives on each worker equals the stake’s share of that in the cluster;
 - Anyone can stake to any contract;
 - The stake can be adjusted or withdrawn on-the-fly instantly.